Upcoming Events!

 If you’re a lawyer interested in helping to bridge the access to justice gap in our city, now is the time to get started!

-To learn about volunteer opportunities on site at the DC Courts or if you are unsure where to start, please contact jodi.feldman [at] dccsystem.gov (Jodi Feldman), Pro Bono Manager.
+If you’d like more information about how to get involved or unsure where to start, please contact Jodi.Feldman [at] dccsystem.gov (Jodi Feldman), Pro Bono Manager.

 Title | Download PDF |